-(combustion installations with a rated thermal input exceeding 20MW, mineral oil refineries, coke ovens), production and processing of ferrous metals, the mineral industry (cement clinker, glass and ceramic bricks) and the pulp, paper and board industry.
-These activities represent around 40% of CO_2 emissions in the European Union, the electricity sector being the largest contributor in the group.15
+The first phase of the EU ETS, also known as the trial period, ran from January 2005 to December 2007.
+Phase I covered only carbon dioxide emissions from energy related industries (combustion installations with a rated thermal input exceeding 20MW, mineral oil refineries, coke ovens), production and processing of ferrous metals, the mineral industry (cement clinker, glass and ceramic bricks) and the pulp, paper and board industry.
+These activities represent around 40% of CO2 emissions in the European Union, the electricity sector being the largest contributor in the group.11

-Figure 2.1 shows the evolution of CO2 prices during the trial period.
+Figure 3.1 shows the evolution of CO_2 prices during the trial period.
 One of the striking features is the substantial drop in prices around May 2006.
 This drop in price was induced by the release of emissions reporting data from 2005, the first year of the policy.
-In light of the revealed information, which indicated a markedly lower level of emissions than had originally been anticipated and therefore a lower marginal cost of meeting the cap, the price halved in a very short period of time and subsequently declined to zero (Parsons et al., 2009).
-Even though we do not explicitly exploit this drop in prices, it will contribute to the variation in CO2 prices that will help identify the internalization and pass-through of emissions costs.16
+In light of the revealed information, which indicated a markedly lower level of emissions than had originally been anticipated and therefore a lower marginal cost of meeting the cap, the price halved in a very short period of time and subsequently declined to zero (Parsons et al., 2009).12